Martyrs of Zenta: Pedro Ortiz de Zárate

-He held a range of civil duties and ended up becoming the mayor for his town of San Salvador, a position that he was elected to three times and was elected to for the first time at the tender age of 22 on the first ballot.
+He held a range of civil duties and ended up becoming the mayor for his town of San Salvador, a position that he was elected to three times and was elected to for the first time at the age of 22 on the first ballot.
 However, his mother died on 24 February 1633 and his father died in 1638 while leaving his only son with lands and other personal interests to look after.
 But he was soon left as a widower in early 1654 and entrusted the care of his two children to his maternal grandmother since he had the intention to enter the priesthood to pursue the ecclesial life as he felt called to.
 He discussed his plans with the diocesan bishop, Melchor Maldonado y Saavedra, who arrived in Jujuy on 23 January 1655 for a pastoral visitation, and Zárate commenced his theological and philosophical studies in Córdoba.
 The very same bishop had already ordained his cousin, Pedro Obando y Zárate, after his own widowhood.
-What immediately stopped him from immediately pursuing a priestly vocation was the fact that his sons were still very young, and he wanted to wait to see them settled and older first before he pursued his priestly intentions.
+What immediately stopped him from immediately pursuing a priestly vocation was that his sons were still very young, and he wanted to wait to see them settled and older first before he pursued his priestly intentions.
 He was later ordained to the priesthood in mid-1657 in Santiago del Estero by Bishop Maldonado y Saavedra.
 In his duties as a priest, he dedicated himself to a consistent apostolate that saw him tend to the ill and administer the sacraments to all.
 Following Maldonado's death in 1661, it was Zárate who was chosen as the apostolic visitor to carry out the next pastoral visitation for all parishes in the diocese.